shareloqs/MPSDynamics/README.md

 ```

 creates an object which represents the measurement of the expectation of <img
-src="https://render.githubusercontent.com/render/math?math=\sigma_x"> on the first site of the chain, i.e. on the spin.
+src="https://render.githubusercontent.com/render/math?math=\sigma_z"> on the first site of the chain, i.e. on the spin.
 The string passed to the first argument is just a label that will be used to retrieve the measurement data after the
 run.
+Any type `Type` can be used as an observable by defining a function `measure(A, ob::Type)`, where `A` is an MPS.

 We may also wish to measure the bath observables.